Pulse Shaping Filter Design for Integrated Sensing & Communication with Zak-OTFS

 \subsection{Simulation Configuration}

-We conduct numerical simulations using a 3GPP-compliant $P=6$ path Vehicular-A (Veh-A) channel model~\cite{veh_a} with significant mobility and delay spread, whose power-delay profile is shown in Table~\ref{tab:veh_a}.
-The Doppler of each path is simulated as $\nu_i = \nu_{\max}\cos(\theta_i)$, with $\theta_i$ uniformly distributed in $[-\pi, \pi)$ and $\nu_{\max} = 815$ Hz denoting the maximum channel Doppler spread.
-Note that our channel model is representative of real propagation environments since it considers \textit{fractional} delay and Doppler shifts -- the path delays in Table~\ref{tab:veh_a} being non-integer multiples of the delay resolution $\nicefrac{1}{B}$, and the Doppler shifts $\nu_i = \nu_{\max}\cos(\theta_i)$ being non-integer multiples of the Doppler resolution $\nicefrac{1}{T}$.
-We simulate using the parameters: $M=17, N=19$, $\nu_p = 30$ kHz and $\beta_\tau = \beta_\nu = 0.6$ for the RRC filter.
-While simulations using larger frame sizes and wider bandwidths are possible, they are not pursued since we have shown in~\cite{Mehrotra2025_WCLSpread} that there is no difference in performance.
+We conduct numerical simulations using a 3GPP-compliant $P=6$ path Vehicular-A (Veh-A) channel model~\cite{veh_a} with significant mobility and delay spread.
+The channel gain of each path is sampled from the power-delay profile in Table~\ref{tab:veh_a} with random phases, and the Doppler of each path is simulated as $\nu_i = \nu_{\max}\cos(\theta_i)$, with $\theta_i$ uniformly distributed in $[-\pi, \pi)$ and $\nu_{\max}$ denoting the maximum channel Doppler spread\footnote{Note that our channel model is representative of real propagation environments with \textit{fractional} delay and Doppler shifts -- the path delays in Table~\ref{tab:veh_a} are non-integer multiples of the delay resolution $\nicefrac{1}{B}$, and the Doppler shifts $\nu_i = \nu_{\max}\cos(\theta_i)$ are non-integer multiples of the Doppler resolution $\nicefrac{1}{T}$.}.
+We simulate using the parameters: $M=17, N=19$, $\nu_{\max} = 815$ Hz\footnote{at a carrier frequency of $3$ GHz, this corresponds to a highly dynamic scenario with maximum speed of $81.5$ m/s, e.g., a high-speed train}, $\nu_p = 30$ kHz and $\beta_\tau = \beta_\nu = 0.6$ for the RRC filter.
+We do not pursue simulations with larger frame sizes and wider bandwidths here, since we have shown there is no difference in performance in~\cite{Mehrotra2025_WCLSpread}.